wp-plugins/wpsso/readme.txt

 * Added an 'wpsso_the_object' filter to modify the return of post objects.
 * Changed update hook from 'site_transient_update_plugins' to 'pre_set_site_transient_update_plugins'.
 * Added debugging messages to `SucomUpdate::inject_update()` method.
+* Added hooks into 'wp_head', 'wp_footer', 'admin_head', and 'admin_footer' to print the debug log.

 = Version 2.3.2 =